-Finally, the time-transgressive nature of the modelled glacial erosion rates hints at a new explanation for the Alpine glacier trim line and lack of cold-based glaciation evidence.
-Due to their geographic location in the mid-latitudes and their steep topographic gradient, the Alps appear to be a mountain range that hosted glaciers of various sizes throughout the varying climate of the Quaternary, resulting in a transgressive localization of glacier erosion throughout their elevational range, from the piedmont during glacial maxima to the highest cirques during interglacial periods.
-The Alpine trim line, in this case, would correspond neither to the upper reach of the Last Glacial Maximum glaciers (e.g. Kelly et al., 2004) nor to an englacial temperate-ice boundary (Coutterand, 2010; Seguinot et al., 2018) but to a timetransgressive upper limit of erosion from advancing and retreating glaciers on steep terrain.
+Finally, the time-transgressive nature of the modelled glacial erosion rates hint at a new explanation for the Alpine glacier trim-line and lack of cold-based glaciation evidence.
+Due to their geographic location in the mid-latitudes, and their steep topographic gradient, the Alps appear as a mountain range that hosted glaciers of various sizes throughout the varying climate of the Quaternary, resulting in a transgressive localization of glacier erosion throughout their elevational range, from the advancing and retreating glaciers on steep terrain.

+250 piedmont during glacial maxima, to the highest cirques during interglacial periods.
+The Alpine trim-line, in this case, would neither correspond to the upper reach of the Last Glacial Maximum glaciers (e.g., Kelly et al., 2004), nor to an englacial temperate-ice boundary (Coutterand, 2010; Seguinot et al., 2018), but to a time-transgressive upper limit of erosion from